Is There a Dimmer Outlook Ahead for Philip Morris International Inc. (PM)?

 PM’s Market Performance

-PM stocks went down by -0.63% for the week, with a monthly drop of -2.07% and a quarterly performance of 6.83%, while its annual performance rate touched 30.52%.
-The volatility ratio for the week stands at 1.39% while the volatility levels for the past 30 days are set at 1.19% for Philip Morris International Inc..
-The simple moving average for the period of the last 20 days is -1.23% for PM stocks with a simple moving average of 12.75% for the last 200 days.
+PM stocks went up by 1.13% for the week, with a monthly jump of 0.01% and a quarterly performance of 4.93%, while its annual performance rate touched 28.87%.
+The volatility ratio for the week stands at 1.83% while the volatility levels for the past 30 days are set at 1.36% for Philip Morris International Inc..
+The simple moving average for the period of the last 20 days is 0.59% for PM stocks with a simple moving average of 13.31% for the last 200 days.

 Analysts’ Opinion of PM